ens-emily/ensembl-docs/data_access/how_to_use_biomart.md

 First, select a mart database which will correspond to the type of data you are interested in.
 In Ensembl, you can choose data from one of our four mart databases:

-*   Ensembl Genes: This mart contains the Ensembl gene set and allows you to retrieve Ensembl genes, transcripts and proteins as well as external references, microarrays, protein domains, structure, sequences, variants (only variants mapped to Ensembl Transcripts) and homology data.
+*   **Ensembl Genes**: This mart contains the Ensembl gene set and allows you to retrieve Ensembl genes, transcripts and proteins as well as external references, microarrays, protein domains, structure, sequences, variants (only variants mapped to Ensembl Transcripts) and homology data.
-*   Ensembl Variation: This mart allows you to retrieve germline and somatic variants as well as germline and somatic structural variants.
+*   **Ensembl Variation**: This mart allows you to retrieve germline and somatic variants as well as germline and somatic structural variants.
 This mart also contains variants' phenotypes, citations, synomyms, consequences and flanking sequences; you can also retrieve Ensembl genes, transcripts, regulatory and motif features mapped to variants.
-*   Ensembl Regulation: This mart allows you to retrieve regulatory features, evidence and segments, miRNA target regions, binding motifs and other regulatory regions.
+*   **Ensembl Regulation**: This mart allows you to retrieve regulatory features, evidence and segments, miRNA target regions, binding motifs and other regulatory regions.
-*   Vega: This mart contains the Ensembl Vega gene set (manual annotation coming from Havana) and allows you to retrieve Ensembl Vega genes, transcripts and proteins as well as external references, structures, sequences and protein domains
+*   **Mouse strains**: This mart contains Ensembl genes for a number of mouse strains, allowing you to retrieve gene information as well as matching genes between the strains.

 ## 2\.
 Select a mart dataset (a species)